chachaprince1/anime-episode-to-anki/README.md

 ## Connect Your Account

-1. Sign in to your free account (the anime website) in the same Chrome profile where you installed the extension.
+1. Sign up / sign in to your free account (the anime website) in the same Chrome profile where you installed the extension.
 2. Return to the extension's setup tab.
 3. Find the **jpd..** row.
 It should say **Action needed**.